brihadeesh/seoul256/README.md

 You'll need to install whatever software I use: I'll include a comprehensive list later on but it's not too hard to figure out from just examining the files.
 You'll find that [`stow`](https://www.gnu.org/software/stow/) is perhaps the most convenient tool to use these files.

 It might be a good idea to move the `packages` folder elsewhere such that it doesn't interfere with the functioning of your window manager (symlinks created with `stow` will add symlinks for these files in your home directory).

+Additionally, I use [`grml-zsh-config`](https://grml.org/zsh/) with a `.zshrc.local` in my home directory.
+My older zshrc is available on an [older repository](https://github.com/ictinaetus/dotfiles) if anyone's interested.
+I currently use a custom theme for the prompt which you can find in the [`.zshrc.local`](.zshrc.local) file.

 ## Screenshots